Crafting the Poetry Novel for Young Adults

 We’ll cover a lot of ground, writing, reading and workshopping your novel-in-progress, so expect a brisk pace, with weekly assignments and readings.
+This eight-week program is the perfect way to explore the form and make some serious progress on a draft of your own novel-in-verse.

 Kelly is so obviously an expert in her area.
 I loved her personable and positive approach to critique and feedback.
 I really feel that I gained a lot of insight and skill during this time.